a-developer-and-her-mac/a-developer-and-her-mac/README.md

 I'm a Web Developer, always looking to deepen my understanding of what interests me.

 - ⚡ Fun facts:
-  - I'm working on learning Spanish in my spare moments.
+  - I'm working on learning Italian in my spare moments.
   - I play the Irish Whistle.
 Hear what one sounds like [here](https://www.kerrywhistles.com/product-page/chieftain-v5-low-d-tuneable).

 <br>